 We launched the first East Metro Pulse survey in the summer of 2016.
 Over 1,800 community members shared their insights.
 To learn more about East Metro Pulse and the survey, view our FAQ page.View our FAQs

 The first East Metro Pulse report was released in March 2017.
-The Saint Paul Foundation will conduct a new survey and report every two years.
-Read out inaugural report to see what we learned.Read the Report
+The Saint Paul & Minnesota Foundations will conduct a new survey and report every two years.
+Read our inaugural report to see what we learned.Read the Report

 1,194,467 people call the East Metro home.